 In order for split system AC units to function, they have to have a delivery system for cool air.
 That delivery system is ducting.
-As the cooling process in the indoor evaporator coils takes place a blower or air handler blows across the coils to distribute cooling.
-The cool air enters ducts, channeling that air to every room in the home.
+As the cooling process in the indoor evaporator coils takes place, a blower or air handler blows across the coils to distribute cooling.
+The cool air enters the ducts, channeling that air to every room in the home.
 So, unlike other air conditioners, split system AC units are able to cool an entire home with only one combined system.
-The cost of a split system is higher in comparison than other air conditioners but the cost difference is offset by the need for only one system to cool an entire home or building.
+The cost of a split system is higher in comparison than other air conditioners, but the cost difference is offset by the need for only one system to cool an entire home or building.

 - Properly installed ducts deliver cool air anywhere in the home, even to the room farthest away from the evaporator coil.

-- When ducting is located inside walls or other conditioned areas or is well-insulated, energy loss is minimized and a split system AC is an energy-efficient method of cooling.
+- When ducting is located inside walls or other conditioned areas or is well insulated, energy loss is minimized and a split system AC is an energy-efficient method of cooling.

 Since split system AC units are so dependent on a balanced installation of ductwork, there can be disadvantages to these units as well: